radareorg/radare2-book/analysis/code_analysis.md

 ## Configuration

-Radare2 allows to changing the behavior of almost any analysis stages or commands.
+Radare2 allows to change the behavior of almost any analysis stages or commands.
 There are different kinds of the configuration options:

  - Flow control